ehymowitz/expo-sampler/README.md

-Creating a mobile sampler - sequencer using expo
+Creating a mobile sampler - sequencer